rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! success "because he is the Son of man"

-And there it is, through Christ we overcome the adversary, the principalities and powers, and through Christ do we reign, as the father willed, that we would have dominion over creation.

-Revelation is not a mere worldly battle of Christ vs antichrist, but rather a complete cosmological reordering, restoring mankind to the exalted purpose for which we were created.
+And there it is, Revelation/Apokalypsis is not a mere worldly battle of Christ vs antichrist, or a chiliastic rapture story, but rather a complete cosmological reordering, restoring mankind to the exalted purpose for which we were created.

 Mankind, who was created in the image and likeness of God, fell from grace.
 And after being scattered across the earth, man lost all dominion over the earth.
 Man was put under the submission of the serpent and his principalities and powers.

 And it was Christ, the son of man, who redeemed creation.
 Christ bound the serpent.
-Christ destroyed the beasts.
-And now, in the messianic age, we look forward to His glorious return, and to the resurrection of the dead and the life of the world to come.
+Christ crushed the heads of the serpent's seeds, the beasts.
+And at this moment now, in our messianic age, we look forward to His glorious return, and to the resurrection of the dead and the life of the world to come.

+## Messianic Age

 !!! quote "Psalm 110"
     The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool.